-Do I have torn abdominal muscles (Diastasis Recti) or just a bit of excess tummy fat?
+Do I have torn abdominal muscles (Diastasis Recti) or just a bit of excess abdominal fat?

-We’re never quite prepared for what pregnancy, childbirth and breastfeeding can do to our bodies.
-Whilst some people seem to ‘bounce back’ almost effortlessly, the more common scenario most of us face is a very different body shape after pregnancy and breastfeeding.
-Whilst most of us are programmed to think that tummy bulges mean we need to hit the gym or go on a diet, this may not always be the case.
-In actual fact, the changes our bodies endure as a result of pregnancy cannot all be remedied by exercise alone; because torn abdominal muscles or excess skin folds cannot be exercised away.
+Whilst most of us are programmed to think that abdominal bulges mean we need to hit the gym or go on a diet, this may not always be the case.
+In actual fact, the changes our bodies endure as a result of pregnancy cannot all be remedied by exercise alone; torn abdominal muscles or excess skin folds cannot be exercised away.

 - your lifestyle